CD Ciudad de Vícar

-Club Deportivo Ciudad de Vícar is a football team based in Vícar.
-Founded in 2007, it holds its home matches at Estadio Municipal de Vícar.
+Club Deportivo Ciudad de Vícar was a football team based in Vícar.
+Founded in 2007 and dissolved in 2013, it held its home matches at Estadio Municipal de Vícar.

 History

 CD Ciudad de Vícar was founded in 2007 after a seat exchange with CF Huercalense.
 CF Huercalense finally disappeared and the newly created club began in Tercera División (Third Division).

 Ciudad Vícar withdrew from Tercera División in February 2012, due to not having enough players to fulfil the lineups.